TCGV/blog/_posts/2023-04-10-the-burden-of-complexity.md

 It's worth pointing out that if the productive capacity of a team is narrow, meaning if the proportion of the team's capacity allocated towards the complexity burden is already too high, the team will find itself in a situation where continuing to innovate may be too risky.
 The wise decision then will be to prioritize paying off technical debt and investing in tasks to alleviate the complexity burden.

-Even though they are related, it's crucial to distinguish between the Complexity Burden and Technical Debt.
-The former is a general measure of effort spent on non-productive work, while the latter results from choosing an easy but limited solution over a better approach that may take more time [2].
+Even though they are related, it's crucial to distinguish between the complexity burden and technical debt.
+The former materializes as the amount of (mostly) non-productive work a team is encumbered by, while the latter is a liability that arises from design or implementation choices that prioritize short-term gains over long-term sustainability [2].
 A project can become highly complex even with low technical debt.

 Finally, a project is a dynamic endeavor, and a team may find itself momentarily in the "degradation" zone in one cycle and in the "improvement" zone in the next.
 What matters most is to be aware of the technical context and plan next steps preemptively, aiming to maintain the complexity burden at a healty level.